-The circuits in this chapter make use of IC, or integrated circuit, components.
+These analog circuit projects use integrated circuit (IC) components (you might also hear these called "chips").
 Such components are actually networks of interconnected components manufactured on a single wafer of semiconducting material.
-Integrated circuits providing a multitude of pre-engineered functions are available at very low cost, benefitting students, hobbyists and professional circuit designers alike.
-Most integrated circuits provide the same functionality as “discrete” semiconductor circuits at higher levels of reliability and at a fraction of the cost.
-Usually, discrete-component circuit construction is favored only when power dissipation levels are too high for integrated circuits to handle.
+ICs providing many pre-engineered functions are available at very low cost, benefitting students, hobbyists, and professional circuit designers alike.
+Most integrated circuits provide the same functionality as discrete semiconductor circuits at higher levels of reliability and at a fraction of the cost.
+Usually, the discrete-component circuit construction is favored only when power dissipation levels are too high for integrated circuits to handle.